Eva Gonzalès: Student of Édouard Manet

 Gonzalès is best known for her starting out as a pupil of the artist Édouard Manet in February 1869.
 This relationship was formed by poor reviews that Manet received about his Salon entries, which made him hesitant to openly discuss his work; however, something about Eva's presence brought Manet out of his shell.

-Manet is said to have begun a portrait of her at once, which was completed in March 1870 and exhibited as Mlle E.G. at the Paris Salon in that year.
-Unfortunately, her debut submissions to the Salon, also in 1870, were overshadowed by the presence of Manet's portrait.
-In the Portrait of Eva Gonzales, Manet depicts her working at an easel, yet her stiff posture and expensive dress are clearly unfit for creating artwork.
+In Portrait of Eva Gonzalès, Manet depicts her working at an easel, yet her stiff posture and expensive dress are clearly unfit for creating artwork.
 This depiction of her likely caused some critics to perceive her simply as a young, decorative model who was working with an older established male painter.
 Gonzalès was Manet's only formal student and also modeled for several members of the Impressionist school.
 Manet's Mlle E.G. was discussed more than Gonzalès' oeuvre at her own 1885 retrospective and at the Galerie Daber's exhibition for her work in 1950.

-Gonzales' style aligns very closely to that of Manet's Spanish period, slight changes were made through the years as her forms of art consisted of discipline with a sober palette.
-The subjects she chose to use, were a representation of everyday life, that was deeply transpired by being under Manet's guidance.

-During 1871, Manet pursued the incorporation of the more brilliant colors and active surfaces of the Impressionists within his work.
-Meanwhile, Gonzales decided to retain the neutral color schemes and precise contours of the sixties, while leaving her pastels in softer tones that created a lighter palette for her to work with.
-Gonzales' work may not be regarded as innovative, but it still holds charm and a sense of sincere personal expression that gives it significant value.
-Despite her association of being one of Manet's student, her work still carries meaning and progressing in the direction that perfectly aligned with her temperament.